Check below for the monthly usage of your garden!

 Connecting Food Production to Individual Impact:

-- With more than 2,000 members, the gardens provide an average of 79 pounds of vegetables per member annually.
+- These 17 community gardens have about 800 members (or garden beds), which means they grew an average of 324 pounds of vegetables per member over this 18-month period (or an average of 216 pounds per year).
 This is significant when compared to the U.S. average per capita vegetable availability of 359 pounds per year, contributing directly to healthier eating habits for participants and their families.

 -